seidme/jsier/deep-value/README.md

 ## Support
-All suggestions and improvements are welcomed and appreciated.
+All suggestions and improvements are welcome and appreciated.

 ## License